Study to show yourself approvedHoly Bible

 - Your Group Members Always Keep To Time: There is almost no time to waste in premedical school.
 So if your group discussion members are the type that will wait extra 30 minutes without valid reasons before they start coming for any discussion, then you may want to cut off from them.

 - Keep Your Discussion Topics Relevant: There are a particular group of medical students who always like reading topics that are outside the scheme of work.
-Each medical school have their own scheme of work meant for their own students, so it will be a total waste of time if you find yourself in a study group where you discuss things that are irrelevant and which may not be helpful to you in your exams.
+Each medical school has its own scheme of work meant for its own students, so it will be a total waste of time if you find yourself in a study group where you discuss things that are irrelevant and which may not be helpful to you in your exams.
 Always hold on to the scheme of work and avoid the temptation of reading topics that are off the box.

-- Keep Your Group Members To The Barest Minimum: There is this rule about forming study groups which states that any study group that is made up of more than 5 members is no longer a study group, but a crowd.
-I will personally advice that you limit your group discussion members to just 3 to 4 serious persons maximum.
+- Keep Your Group Members To The Barest Minimum: There is this rule about forming study groups which state that any study group that is made up of more than 5 members is no longer a study group, but a crowd.
+I will personally advise that you limit your group discussion members to just 3 to 4 serious persons maximum.

 - Have A Group Target: Another thing is for your study group to always set a goal which they are to meet within stipulated time based on the general course outline.
 These goals may be modifiable depending on the exam timetable.
 For instance, you cannot keep discussing all the topics serially when the exams are coming close.
 Instead, your group can map out a study strategy for preparing for the exams.
 This can include; solving past questions or discussing very essential and difficult topics.